Gurmit Singh: Life

-Born to a Sikh Indian father, Chainchal Singh, and an East Asian (Chinese–Japanese) mother, Gurmit was brought up as a Sikh, but converted to Christianity in 1985.
-Gurmit Singh studied in Outram Secondary School during his secondary school years.
+Born in Singapore to a Sikh Indian father, Chainchal Singh Virk and a mother of mixed Chinese and Japanese descent, Gurmit was brought up as a Sikh, but converted to Christianity in 1985.
+Gurmit studied in Outram Secondary School during his years in secondary school.

-Gurmit is married to Melissa, a Cantonese Chinese.
+Gurmit married Melissa Wong in 1995, who is a Cantonese Chinese.
 They have three children, Gabrielle (born 1997), Elliot (born 2002) and Mikaela (born 2013).
-Gurmit is an alumnus of National Police Cadet Corps, Singapore, and held the rank of Cadet Inspector.
+Gurmit is an alumnus of National Police Cadet Corps and held the rank of Cadet Inspector.

+Gurmit is a native English speaker owing to his multiracial heritage and is also fluent in Malay as he learnt it as his Mother Tongue Language at school.

 Career

-Making his debut in the variety show Live on 5 in 1994, he then became the host and lead actor of sitcom Gurmit's World, also debuted in 1994.
-The second season of Gurmit's World, continued in 1995, in which Gurmit portrayed his 'relatives' in a series of skits (unlike the first season where he played a wide assortment of mostly non-recurring characters), featured the first appearance of a character named Phua Chu Kang.
-The Singlish-based spin-off sitcom Phua Chu Kang Pte Ltd in 1997 made Gurmit a popular icon, not only in Singapore, but also in neighbouring countries (especially Malaysia).
-This factor leads to having a spin-off sitcom sequel based in Malaysia, Phua Chu Kang Sdn Bhd (2009-2010).
+Making his debut in the variety show named Live On 5 in 1994, he then became the host and lead actor in the sketch comedy sitcom based on him known as Gurmit's World, which was also debuted in 1994 for the 1st season after Live On 5 Season 1 ended.
+The 2nd season of Gurmit's World, which continued in 1995, Gurmit portrayed his 'relatives' in a series of skits (unlike the first season where he played a wide assortment of mostly non-recurring characters), featured the first appearance of a character and general contractor named Phua Chu Kang, where he is one of the 6 characters that Gurmit was portraying in the 2nd season of Gurmit's World.
+The Singlish-based spin-off sitcom based on Phua Chu Kang known as Phua Chu Kang Pte Ltd in 1997 made Gurmit a popular icon, not only in Singapore, but also in neighbouring countries (especially Malaysia and the Riau Islands of Indonesia).
+This factor leads to having another spin-off sitcom sequel based in Malaysia known as Phua Chu Kang Sdn Bhd (2009-2010).

 In 2013, Gurmit was nominated for the Best Actor prize at the 1st Golden Wau Awards, aimed at promoting Chinese-language Malaysian films, for his role in Phua Chu Kang The Movie (2010).

 In October 2014, the Madame Tussauds Singapore museum unveiled a wax figure of Phua Chu Kang.

 In November 2014, Gurmit announced that he would leave the entertainment industry at the end of his full-time television career at Mediacorp - after exactly 20 years.
 Gurmit shared that he planned to spend more time with his family and would take on engagements on a more selective basis.

+In July 2017, Gurmit was announced by the Dover Park Hospice as the Hospice Ambassador.

 In August 2020, Phua Chu Kang was announced and signed as Shopee's first Singaporean brand ambassador.